Catalog of Federal Domestic Assistance (CFDA) Number: 84.133F-1.

-If you qualify for an exception to the electronic submission requirement, you (or a courier service) may deliver your paper application to the Department by hand.
-You must deliver the original and two copies of your application, by hand, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Application Control Center, Attention: (CFDA Number 84.133F-1), 550 12th Street, SW., Room 7041, Potomac Center Plaza, Washington, DC 20202-4260.
+If you submit your application in paper format by hand delivery, you (or a courier service) must deliver the original and two copies of your application by hand, on or before the application deadline date, to the Department at the following address: U.S. Department of Education, Application Control Center, Attention: (CFDA Number 84.133F-1), 550 12th Street, SW., Room 7041, Potomac Center Plaza, Washington, DC 20202-4260.

 Note for Mail or Hand Delivery of Paper Applications:

 If you mail or hand deliver your application to the Department—